tgecho/qmk_firmware/keyboards/sculpter/readme.md

 The first section defines the physical layout of the keybord.
 So, `K4C` for example is the escape key, `K7B` is the F1 key, and so on.
 Think of it as modelling the layout of the keys on the physical device (refer to the matrix table above for keycodes).

 The second part maps these keys into the actual matrix structure.
 It allows QMK to map the keys you put in your own keymaps (see below), to the physical matrix.

+You'll see that the keynames follow the format `K{ROW}{COLUMN}`, and after column 9, we move to letters (i.e 10, 11,12,... is A,B,C,... etc)

 ```c
 #define LAYOUT( \